Welcome!

 • Is it in an area that has seen a steady increase in value?

-• Does it have evergreen appeal in case you plan to resell?
+• Does it have an evergreen appeal in case you plan to resell?

 • Is it in good condition, or does it need a lot of TLC?

 The best way to maximize your chances of finding the right place is to get an agent to scout out your needs’ best properties.
-Property in excellent condition is generally appealing and likely to grow in value due to its location and amenities is one to snag.
+Property in excellent condition is generally appealing and likely to grow in value due to its location and amenities, making it one to snag.
 On the other hand, any transaction where you’re losing money isn’t one to pursue.

 When you want your place